Laboratory Training 1

 You can also apply getting the integer part and the remainder separately :

-BigDecimal divideToIntegralValue(BigDecimal divisor)
+- BigDecimal divideToIntegralValue(BigDecimal divisor)

-BigDecimal divideToIntegralValue(BigDecimal divisor, MathContext mc)
+- BigDecimal divideToIntegralValue(BigDecimal divisor, MathContext mc)

-BigDecimal remainder(BigDecimal divisor)
+- BigDecimal remainder(BigDecimal divisor)

-BigDecimal remainder(BigDecimal divisor, MathContext mc)
+- BigDecimal remainder(BigDecimal divisor, MathContext mc)

 The two elements of this array are the integer part and the remainder, respectively.

-Mathematical functions are also implemented in the BigDecimal
+Mathematical functions are also implemented in the BigDecimal class, for example:

-obtaining an integer power; -
+- BigDecimal pow(int n)obtaining an integer power;

-BigDecimal pow(int n, MathContext mc
+- BigDecimal pow(int n, MathContext mc) obtaining an integer power;

-obtaining an absolute value; -
+- BigDecimal abs()obtaining an absolute value;

-obtaining an absolute value.
+- BigDecimal abs(MathContext mc)obtaining an absolute value.

-There are also functions for finding the maximum and minimum of two BigDecimal
+There are also functions for finding the maximum and minimum of two BigDecimal numbers, as well as

 a number of auxiliary functions.